bjezek/Teamawesome/README.md

 # Machine Learning Models

+Numerous Jupyter Notebooks were used to conduct the analysis, including the following files:
+* MachineModelBTC.ipynb
+* MachineModelDOGE.ipynb
+* MachineModelTWT.ipynb
+* TWT.ipynb
+* Technicalindicators.ipynb

 ran regression models, fbprophet, SVM on Bitcoin,Twitter and DogeCoin to see the probability of success.
 The regresssion model performed the best 2 out of 3 when it came to testing on the data using a 5 to 30 SMA with a strategy of 3 months outperforming the actual returns.
 Came to see that as